yugabyte/yb-tools/querymonitor/README.md

 ## Synopsis
 Runs (as a daemon) and periodically collects live query info into csv (.gz) files.
+Personably Identifyable information (PII) is removed from each query by truncating the WHERE clause.

 These are suitable for offline analysis to obtain:
 * Statement level response times AKA slow queries